Ibrahim Mirza: Patron of the arts

 Welch suggests that some paintings were made in Qazvin by older artists, such as Aqa Mirak and Muzaffar Ali, who remained there and sent to Mashhad., but the account by another of the prince's calligraphers, Qazi Ahmad, though admittedly full of extravagant praise, makes it clear that Ibrahim Mirza took a good-sized contingent of artists and craftsmen with him to his posts, and spent much time among them.
 Other artists working on the manuscript have been given the titles of painters A and D, from their work on earlier manuscripts for Tahmasp.
 Ibrahim Mirza may also have commissioned manuscripts in Qazvin in the 1570s, the best period of production there.
-The miniatures in the book are crowded with figures, and in the example opposite textiles, too much so for many critics,.
+The miniatures in the book are crowded with figures, and in the example opposite textiles, too much so for many critics.
 It appears Ibrahim Mirza identified himself with Yusuf (Joseph) and the images of him are probably intended as portraits.
 The manuscript has been described as "the last truly great one produced under the Safavid dynasty".

 For Barbara Brend: Superficially the illustrations to Jami's stories are very similar to those of works for Tahmasp; they are complex compositions of a high level of finish, but there are more figures which are slightly grotesque, more youths with a slightly louche, pussycat smile, and a palette which admits more brown and purple tertiary colours.
 The eye is pulled restlessly over the page from detail to detail.
 It is as though the painters had lost confidence in the power of the ostensible narrative subject to interest the viewer, and were searching for other means to hold the attention.
 Innocence had been lost; the classic works would continue to be illustrated, but only as a vehicle for the painters' skill; they seem no longer to have a mythic hold on the imagination.
 The future of painting was to lie in more realistic subjects, though their treatment often disguises that realism from us.

-After Ibrahim Mirza was murdered, his wife, who only survived him by three months, is recorded as destroying his library and personal possessions, washing the manuscripts in water, smashing what was probably Chinese porcelain, and burning other things.
+After Ibrahim Mirza was murdered, his wife, who only survived him by three months, is recorded as having destroyed his library and personal possessions, washing the manuscripts in water, smashing what was probably Chinese porcelain, and burning other things.
 She also washed out a muraqqa or album, containing miniatures by Behzad among others, which her husband had compiled and given her for their wedding.
 Perhaps she did not want anything to fall into the hands of her brother, who had ordered his death, and who did take over the prince's atelier.
 Only two manuscripts commissioned by Ibrahim Mirza have survived, the Freer Jami and a much more "modest" manuscript of 1574, now in the Topkapi Palace in Istanbul, with just two illustrations.
-In 1582 his daughter compiled a book containing his poetry, with some miniatures, which survives in two copies, one in the Aga Khan Museum and the other in the Golestan Palace library in Tehran.
+In 1582, his daughter compiled a book containing his poetry, with some miniatures, which survives in two copies, one in the Aga Khan Museum and the other in the Golestan Palace library in Tehran.